DylanGray/home/README.md

 ##########

-For small projects and code that works.
-Mostly.
+For small bits of Python code and Jupyter notebook projects.

 ########